claudioescobar/microservices/README.md

 Person swagger: http://localhost:8089/swagger-ui.html
 Person actuator: http://localhost:8089/actuator

-There are two microservices projects: ItemCatalog and Person.

-Person is responsible for managing users and integrate with external resources for address data using Feign Client.

-ItemCatalog is responsible for registering generic items where each item has a Person, so this microservice integrates with Person microservice using Feign Client.

 **TODO**
 * Refactor the current code to fix the use of Data classes and put the classes to the right place using DDD.